Anastomose/GF_Repo/source/zucchini_bread.rst

 Oven
 -----

-375 F for 45 to 50 minutes in a bread baking pan.
+375 F for 45 to 50 minutes in a bread baking pan

 Cool on a wire rack for 10-15 minutes then remove from pan and cool completely.

 Instructions